antonfirsov/docs/2016/10-Oct/10-docker/docker.md

 How to get Started
 ------------------

 You can get started using .NET docker containers right now, on Windows, macOS or Linux.
 First, you need a Docker client.
 The best place to get that is [Docker.com](https://www.docker.com/products/docker).
-If you are Windows, we currently recommend the [Beta channel](https://docs.docker.com/docker-for-windows/) build since it supports both Windows and Linux VMs.
+If you are Windows, we currently recommend the [Beta channel](https://docs.docker.com/docker-for-windows/) build since it supports both Windows and Linux containers.
 That functionality will eventually be available in the stable channel build.

 If you are new to Docker, I recommend that you check out the [Get Started with Docker](https://docs.docker.com/engine/getstarted/) section in the Docker documentation.
 That's where I started.
-It's Linux specific, but it's pretty general and you can use it on Windows (with Linux containers), macOS or Windows.
+It's Linux specific, but it's pretty general and you can use it on Windows (with Linux containers), macOS or Linux.

-If you've got that handled or decided to skip it, then you can look at the .NET with Docker samples that a few of us created.
+Once you have basic knowledge of Docker, then should take a look at the .NET with Docker samples that a few of us created.
 I'm a big fan of the [Docker Whalesay](https://docs.docker.com/engine/getstarted/step_three/) image, so decided to create something very similar.
 We already had a [dotnet-bot](https://github.com/dotnet-bot) sample that did almost the same thing, so only needed to package it up as a Docker image.

 We went one step further with the dotnet-bot image.
 Instead of packaging it up as a single "hello world" image, we created multiple variants of it to demontrate the scenarios that I listed above.
 You may want to replicate all of these scenarios and now you have a base to start from.
 We have two variants of the images, for [.NET Framework](https://github.com/microsoft/dotnet-framework-docker-samples) and [.NET Core](https://github.com/dotnet/dotnet-docker-samples).
 There are key differences the two platforms, which require different images.